 We are a commercial-stage biotechnology company focused on improving the lives of patients by developing best-in-class treatments to address some of the most important unmet patient needs.
-We are developing novel, patient-focused solutions that apply our innovative science and technologies to already-approved pharmacological agents for patients suffering from cancer or pain.
+We are developing novel, patient-focused solutions that apply our innovative science and technologies to already-approved pharmacological agents for patients suffering from pain or cancer.

-On August 9, 2016, our first commercial product, SUSTOL, was approved by the FDA.
+In August 2016, our first commercial product, SUSTOL, was approved by the FDA.
 SUSTOL is indicated in combination with other antiemetics in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of moderately emetogenic chemotherapy (MEC) or anthracycline and cyclophosphamide (AC) combination chemotherapy regimens.
-SUSTOL is an extended-release, injectable 5-hydroxytryptamine type 3 ("5-HT3") receptor antagonist that utilizes Heron's Biochronomer Technology to maintain therapeutic levels of granisetron for =5 days.
+SUSTOL is an extended-release, injectable 5-hydroxytryptamine type 3 ("5-HT3") receptor antagonist that utilizes our Biochronomer Technology to maintain therapeutic levels of granisetron for $\geq$ 5 days.
 We commenced commercial sales of SUSTOL in the U.S. in October 2016.

-On November 9, 2017, our second commercial product, CINVANTI, was approved by the FDA.
+In November 2017, our second commercial product, CINVANTI, was approved by the FDA.
 CINVANTI, in combination with other antiemetic agents, is indicated in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of highly emetogenic cancer chemotherapy (HEC) including high-dose cisplatin and nausea and vomiting associated with initial and repeat courses of moderately emetogenic cancer chemotherapy (MEC).
 CINVANTI is an intravenous ("IV") formulation of aprepitant, a substance P/neurokinin-1 ("NK1") receptor antagonist.
-CINVANTI is the only IV formulation of an NK1 receptor antagonist indicated for the prevention of acute and delayed nausea and vomiting associated with HEC and nausea and vomiting associated with MEC that is free of polysorbate 80 or any other synthetic surfactant.
+CINVANTI is the first and only IV formulation of an NK1 receptor antagonist indicated for the prevention of acute and delayed nausea and vomiting associated with HEC and nausea and vomiting associated with MEC that is free of synthetic surfactants, including polysorbate 80.
 We commenced commercial sales of CINVANTI in the U.S. in January 2018.
-On February 26, 2019, we announced that the FDA approved our supplemental New Drug Application ("sNDA") for CINVANTI, for IV use, which expanded the administration of CINVANTI beyond the initially approved administration method (a 30-minute IV infusion) to include a 2-minute IV injection.
+In February 2019, the FDA approved our supplemental New Drug Application ("sNDA") for CINVANTI, for IV use, which expanded the administration of CINVANTI beyond the initially approved administration method (a 30-minute IV infusion) to include a 2-minute IV injection.
+In October 2019, the FDA approved our sNDA for CINVANTI, for IV use, to expand the recommended dosage to include the 130 mg single-dose regimen for patients receiving MEC.